This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 A garden is a fragile ecosystem that requires a balance of plants, insects, and animals to thrive.
 However, sometimes diseases infect gardens and need to be treated by a gardener.
 Potato blight is one of the most destructive plant diseases.
 It infects potatoes by attacking the leaves and stems, causing them to turn black and die off.

 The first step in treating potato blight is to remove the affected plants from the ground.
-Make sure you remove any diseased parts and dispose of them in cardboard or paper bags away from your garden and compost pile.
+Remove any diseased parts and dispose of them in cardboard or paper bags away from your garden and compost pile.

 How Does Potato Blight Affect Yield?